FelixSchoen/blksprs/README.md

 ## Overview

-A lightweight library for operations on blocksparse matrices in PyTorch.
+A lightweight and efficient library for operations on blocksparse matrices in PyTorch using Triton.

 Currently supported operations (includes gradient calculation):